Wayne D. Eig

 Over the course of his career, Wayne has chaired, and in some instances continues to chair, some of the firm’s major practice groups – Estate/Trust Administration, Estate Planning, Tax, and Commercial Transactions.
 In nearly forty years of practice, Wayne has learned that the role of a small business lawyer is to work with clients to help define and address their goals, and just as importantly, to evaluate and monitor them over time.
 Whether it is a fairly simple will and estate plan or a complicated transaction involving tens or even hundreds of millions of dollars, the role of the small business lawyer remains the same.

 Over the years, Wayne has received professional and personal recognition for his work and dedication.
-In 2014, Wayne was selected by his peers for inclusion in Best Lawyers in America for Trusts & Estates.
+In 2014 and 2015, Wayne was selected by his peers for inclusion in Best Lawyers in America for Trusts & Estates.
 He was named one of the Top Washington Lawyers in Trusts & Estates by Washington Business Journal, and Washingtonian Magazine selected him as a Top Trusts & Estates Lawyer.
 He has been a member of the Washington D.C.
 Estate Planning Council for nearly thirty years.
 He has lectured extensively, both to attorneys and other professionals, as well as to client groups, and has published articles in the areas of estate planning, tax planning, succession planning and wealth transfer planning.
 Before practicing law, Wayne was a teacher, and as an attorney, Wayne has continued to teach – both to younger attorneys in the firm, as well as to colleagues practicing in related professions.
 He has also served as a member of the Board of Regents of Georgetown University and a member of the Board of the Kolmac Foundation.

 Wayne considers his single greatest personal achievement to be his role in his family – with his wife, his two sons, his five grandchildren and his five brothers and numerous nieces and nephews.
 He considers his greatest professional accomplishment to be his professional family – that is, the large number of clients and professionals in associated fields with whom he has worked, many for more than thirty years.